Data Contract CLI

 For more information about the Excel template structure, visit the ODCS Excel Template repository.

-Create a data contract from the given source location.
-Saves to file specified by `output` option
+Create a data contract from a source format.

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────╮